marcek83/Text-Analytics-health-inspection-reports/README.md

 4. CNN model with multiple kernels
 5. FastText Character Embeddings model

-The project is supported by the https://public.tableau.com/profile/marcela.janowska#!/vizhome/CQCandhiwTextAnalysisandReportsScorePredictionsStory/DissertationStory
+The project is supported by the vizualisation on Tableau Public: https://public.tableau.com/profile/marcela.janowska#!/vizhome/CQCandhiwTextAnalysisandReportsScorePredictionsStory/DissertationStory